alfateam123/lelei/README.md

 - [ ] Constraint spec
 - [ ] No Statement value

-The rest of the specification may be not implemented, as it may be difficult to express set/var commands and functions while staying inside the XML structure, and Lelei is not a tool for that.
+The rest of the specification may come even later, if it's ever implemented.
+If you really need it _now_, please feel free to contribute with a Pull Request via Github.